 An imaging test is usually ordered to determine the size and location of the mass.
 An imaging test can also determine what type of mass is in the abdomen.
 Imaging tests that are commonly ordered for this purpose are:

 When imaging tests are not enough, the doctor may wish to take a closer look at the area involved.
 This is especially true if the digestive system is involved.
 To look in the digestive system, the doctor uses a small microscope housed in a tube-like structure.
 This tube is inserted into your colon (an organ of your digestive system).
 This procedure is called a colonoscopy.

 A blood test (complete blood count) may also be ordered to check your hormone levels and for the presence of infection.
-Women who have ovarian or uterine cysts will require a special imaging scan called a transvaginal ultrasound.
+Women who have ovarian cysts will require a special imaging scan called a transvaginal ultrasound.
 Unlike an abdominal ultrasound, which views organs on the inside by sliding a probe over the abdomen, a transvaginal ultrasound is performed by inserting a probe into the vagina.
 This allows the doctor to have a closer look at the uterus and ovaries.

 Depending on the cause of the mass, treatment may consist of medication, surgery, or specialized care.